Seiten

 Permanent residence and intention to return

-As with all non-immigrant visas, applicants must prove that they will return to their home country after completing the program.
+As with all non-immigrant visas, applicants must prove that they will return to their home country or current residence after completing the program.
 Proof of permanent residence, family ties or career plans can support this.

 Language skills